COGS108/Overview/COGS108-Syllabus.md

 | D   | < 70 % to 60% |
 | F   | < 60 % |

+Know that a third of the class typically feels overwhelmed at the start of the quarter.
+That said, the average is quite high in this course (typically A-).
+So, while we anticipate you all doing well in this course, if you are feeling lost or overwhelmed, that’s ok!
+Should that occur, we recommend: (1) asking questions in class, (2) attending office hours and/or (3) asking for help on Campuswire.

 ### Attendance

 I continue to believe that attending in-person is the best way to learn for most people.
 Our goal is to make the lecture and discussion section worth your while to attend through interactive content and making it a good place to get questions answered.
+We will also be trying out active learning paradigms this quarter.
+There will be some live coding exercises both as individuals and some think-pair-share setups.

 But you're adults, you will know what fits your constraints and needs.

-That said, there is no component of your grade that is based on attendance or live participation.
+If you can't come or this is not the best use of your time, that's fine.
+There is no component of your grade that is based on attendance or live participation.
 DO NOT COME TO IN-PERSON CLASS IF YOU FEEL SNIFFLY OR SICK!!!
 I really don't want our very large lecture hall to become a super-spreader event for any illnesses.

 ---

 # LECTURE

-Lectures are MWF 10-10:50am in Price Center Theater.
+This quarter we are running two lecture sections to keep up with demand.
+For the first day of class please attend the lecture section you are assigned to.
+After we see whether its possible to allow people to attend whichever session they prefer.
+While the same material will be covered in each section, I reserve the right to approach it slighlty differently in each one.

+LE A00 MWF	9:00a-9:50a	Warren Lecture Hall - WLH 2001
+LE B00 MWF	2:00p-2:50p	Peterson Hall - PETER	110

 ### Lecture Quizzes